LANGB4/EWEB-Porfolio/README.md

 ## Who am I?

-I am a Business IT student at BFH in Bern, Switzerland./n If you like my page and have a job opening, feel free to contact me:
+I am a Business IT student at BFH in Bern, Switzerland. <br>
+If you like my page and have a job opening, feel free to contact me:

 langb4@bfh.ch

 ## What is this Website?

-For the course EWEB this portfolio page was created./n It highlights skills accuired in the lecture, including:
+For the course EWEB this portfolio page was created.
+It highlights skills accuired in the lecture, including:

 - HTML